giancosta86/solvenius/README.md

 The author would like to thank - in order by surname:

+* *Massimiliano Corsini*: for testing both the HTML 5 and the Android version

 * *Alberto La Mantia*: for suggesting that game clues on sequence attempts should employ not only colors but also other visual elements

 * *Kevin MacLeod* (incompetech.com): for the excellent soundtrack

+* *Salvatore Munaò*: for testing both the HTML 5 and the Android version

 * *Ivano Pagano*: for suggesting keyboard input support

-* *Paolo Tagliapietra*: for his suggestions on the previous version (Solvenius 2), for which he also created the Windows Phone version and hosted the on-cloud top score ladder
+* *Paolo Tagliapietra*: for his suggestions and infrastructural support for an older major version (Solvenius 2)